Diseased Elms

 American Elm Prosperity Program

-HISTORY: The Village of East Hampton is the home of 148 Elm trees, which have been under the watchful eye of the Ladies Village Improvement Society (LVIS) for over 30 years.
-These trees had continual dieback in the canopy that represented the classic flagging of Dutch Elm Disease (DED).
-They also had mite issues and anthracnose problems causing the leaves to drop earlier then the other street trees lining the village.
+HISTORY: The Village of East Hampton is the home of 148 majestic Elm trees.
+These trees had continual canopy dieback that represented the classic flagging of Dutch Elm Disease (DED).
+They also had mite issues and Anthracnose problems causing the leaves to drop earlier than the other street trees lining the village.
 Tests were done to determine a plan of action.

 DISCOVERIES: The soil media was unable to support these trees and was filled with root feeding nematodes.
 The soil structure lacked the ability to hold water and nutrients for tree health.